rabbitmq/tls-gen/basic/README.md

 ## CRL

-The Root CA creates certificates whose CRL distribution point is `http://localhost:8000/basic.crl`.
-To make this CRL available, Python 3 can be used:
+The Root CA creates certificates whose CRL distribution point is `http://crl-server:8000/basic.crl`.
+To make this CRL available, Python 3 can be used, after ensuring that the DNS name `crl-server` resolves:

 ```
 cd result